 My boss’ boss, the Vice President of Finance, was a real power player.
 And he had his own ideas about what the company needed.
 Somehow those ideas did not include my personal needs.
 Imagine that.

 Unfortunately, his idea of what was best for the company was my remaining right where I was, in Finance.
 So he refused to let me transfer.
+In fact, he made my situation an example for the whole department.
 Not that he ever bothered to personally explain any of this to me.

-Now we’re starting to get to the part of my story when emotions take over — big time.
-And I mean my emotions!
+And now we’re starting to get to the part of my story when emotions really take over — big time.
+And I mean MY emotions!

 As a kicker to prevent others from trying to do what I did, the VP also decreed no one could transfer out of Finance until they had been there for at least two years.
 That meant another year and then some for me!
 And at my young age back then, that seemed like an eternity.